Bicycle Safety Rules

 - Use caution when driving near a bicyclist because a bicycle rider can hit a bump and take a spill in front of a vehicle.
 Although California drivers are required to give bicycle riders a minimum of three feet clearance, it is a good idea to allow as much room as possible while staying safe.
 In addition, it can be unnerving to a bicycle rider when a motor vehicle speeds up to pass the rider more quickly.
 Slow and steady is a better idea, so the bicycle rider knows exactly where the motor vehicle is.
 According to the National Highway Traffic Safety Administration, 2 percent of injuries and deaths occur to bicycle riders annually.

-- Remember that bicycle riders have the same rights as those driving motor vehicles.
+- Remember those bicycle riders have the same rights as those driving motor vehicles.

 - Become familiar with the rights of bicyclists, and use caution with making a turn with a motor vehicle or moving into the bike lane to make that turn.
 The California Department of Motor Vehicles offers safety tips for both drivers of motor vehicles and bicyclists.